Who Are You Now (album)

 Who Are You Now is the first (Note: Who Are You Now is officially considered to be Cunningham's first studio album.
-However, it is her second if her since-deleted 2014 album Authenticity is included.) studio album by American singer Madison Cunningham, released on August 16, 2019 by Verve Forecast.
+However, it is her second if her since-deleted 2014 album Authenticity is included.) studio album by American singer-songwriter Madison Cunningham, released on August 16, 2019 by Verve Forecast.
 It received a Grammy Award nomination for Best Americana Album.

 Critical reception

 In a review for AllMusic, critic Marcy Donelson gave the album 4 out of 5 stars, and wrote "mostly concerned with imperfect relationships, Who Are You Now is confident and intimate in terms of subject matter and expression throughout these variations, all of which put vocal lines front and center.
 And "Song in My Head" isn't the only earworm."